RehanSaeed/Bash-Cheat-Sheet/README.md

-cd                        # Go to home directory cd ~                      # Go to home directory cd -                      # Go to last directory
+cd                        # Go to home directory cd ~                      # Go to home directory cd -                      # Go to last directory pushd foo                 # Go to foo sub-directory and add previous directory to stack popd                      # Go back to directory in stack saved by `pushd`
 ```

 ## Creating Directories